nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/data-a11y.md

 - putting things into perspective using [data visualisation principles][data viz principles]
 - removing jargon, simplifying language
 - using a suitable font size:
-* The body of printed text should be size 12px.
+* the body of printed text should be size 12px.
 [Source - Accessible print publications][data 3]
 * Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
 [Source - NHS Identity guidelines][data 4]
 - always following the appropriate hierarchy of titles in a page, this helps users of a screen reader navigate content quickly and easily